A degree-counting formula for a Keller-Segel equation on a surface with boundary: Introduction

 with $\mathrm{g}$ denoting the genus of $\Si$, and $\mathrm{b}$ the number of connected components of its boundary $\pa \Si$. \end{thm} As a direct consequence of Theorem \ref{thm:main}, we obtain the following existence result: \begin{cor} Let $\rho\notin 4\pi \N$.
 If one of the following conditions holds: \begin{itemize} \item $\rho\in (0, 4\pi)\cup (4\pi, 8\pi)$; \item $\rho\in (4\pi(m-1), 4\pi m)$ for $m\in \N\setminus\{ 1,2\}$ and $\chi(\Si)\leq 0$; \end{itemize} then the boundary value problem \eqref{maineq} admits at least one solution. \end{cor}

 The method for deriving the degree counting formula \eqref{eq:degree-nonreso} is based on computing the degree jump of $d_{\rho}$ as the parameter $\rho$ crosses a critical value $4\pi l$, for $l = 1, \ldots, m$.
-This approach was first developed by Y.Y.
-Li \cite{Li1999} and later generalized by C.-C. Chen and C.-S. Lin \cite{CL2003}.
-To carry it out, we perform a refined blow-up analysis of solutions as $\rho \uparrow 4\pi l$ and $\rho \downarrow 4\pi l$, combined with techniques from the theory of \emph{critical points at infinity}; see \cite{Bahri:1989, BC2, ABL2017, AB2023, AB2017}.
+This approach was first developed by Y. Y. Li \cite{Li1999} and then implemented by C.-C. Chen and C.-S. Lin \cite{CL2002, CL2003} to deal with the mean field equation on closed surfaces To carry it out, we perform a refined blow-up analysis of solutions as $\rho \uparrow 4\pi l$ and $\rho \downarrow 4\pi l$, combined with techniques from the theory of \emph{critical points at infinity}; see \cite{Bahri:1989, BC2, ABL2017, AB2023, AB2017}.
 Although we follow the general scheme introduced in \cite{CL2003}, new difficulties arise from the fact that the counting formula does not involve a single Kirchhoff-Routh function but rather a family of such functions.
 A further important and striking difference compared to the closed case is that the degree $d_{\rho}$ does not jump when crossing a critical value $4\pi m$ for an odd integer $m$.
 In addition, compared to \cite{CL2003}, some of our arguments are more concise, and we employ a different approximate solution.

 As a by-product of our jump-counting formula, we prove the existence of blow-up solutions to the problem \eqref{maineq} as $\rho \to 4\pi m$ with $m\in \N$.
 Namely, we have: \begin{thm} Let $\rho\in (4\pi (m-1), 4\pi m)$ with $m\in \N$.
 If $\chi(\Si)< 0$ and $m$ is an even number, then there exists a sequence of blow-up solutions to \eqref{maineq} with $\rho\to 4\pi m$. \end{thm}